oracle-samples/ofs-sample-plugins/samples/011-PinActivity/README.md

 **Open Parameters**

-action : PIN / UNPIN.
+pinAction : PIN / UNPIN.
 It will define if I want to open the PIN activity action or if I want to UNPIN it. minutesThreshold : number of minutes I want to set between Communicated Window Start and End

 **Properties needed**